Back to Trends

 Diet and physical activity in Australian adults

 Very few Australian adults are meeting guidelines for the recommended daily intake of fruit and vegetables.
 A high proportion of Australian total daily energy intake comes from discretionary (unhealthy) food and drinks.
-Just 28% of Australian adults are meeting guidelines for physical activity.
+Fewer than one in four Australian adults are meeting guidelines for physical activity.

 Key Evidence